Lautaro Palacios

-Lautaro Agustín Palacios (born May 29, 1995), nicknamed Tanque (Tank), is an Argentine footballer who currently plays as a striker for Audax Italiano.
+Lautaro Agustín Palacios (born 29 May 1995) is an Argentine professional footballer who plays as a striker for Audax Italiano.

 Career

 Palacios was born in La Plata, Argentina.
 A product of DIVE from Villa Elisa, as a young player, Palacios played for amateur teams at the Liga Platense, until he joined Argentine Primera D club Defensores de Cambaceres.
 In 2019, he moved to Chile and joined Chilean Primera B club Unión San Felipe, being loaned to Chilean Primera División club Coquimbo Unido on second half 2020.
 Along with Coquimbo Unido, he has played at the 2020 Copa Sudamericana, scoring a goal in his debut.

 On 2021 season, he was transferred to Audax Italiano on a deal for four years.

 On 4 July 2022, Palacios joined Saudi Arabian club Al-Adalah on loan.